thetechcollective/gh-rotator/README.md

 # Configuration Rotator
-#### Used to support a product repository, which defines and _rotates_ a configuration of a product with a composite product structure — a _multi repo_ product.
+#### Supports a product repository by defining and _rotating_ a configuration of a product with a composite product structure — a _multi-repo_ product.

 >[!NOTE]
->**The "configuration rotator" concept is used to forward and update a _composite_ product. _Composite_ defined as a product that is essentially stitched together as a _dependency map_ of individually released components.
-Every time a new version of _any_ of the components that contribute to the composite product is release, this _rotator_  workflow is triggered to manifest, deploy and test, wether or not this new dependency map is compliant or not – and marks it accordingly.**
+>**The "configuration rotator" concept is used to update and manage a _composite_ product.
+A _composite_ product is defined as one that is essentially stitched together as a _dependency map_ of individually released components.
+Every time a new version of _any_ component contributing to the composite product is released, this _rotator_ workflow is triggered to manifest, deploy, and test whether this new dependency map is compliant — marking it accordingly.**

-This repo contains the documentation for how to set up the configuration rotaor in a seperate product repoistory, and most importantly at GitGub Command Line extension which will allow you to automate the process.
+This repository contains documentation on setting up the configuration rotator in a separate product repository and, most importantly, a GitHub Command Line extension to automate the process.

 ## The basics
-This is an oppiniated flavor of a solution.
-Others could have done this differently but here's how we work this.
+This is an opinionated solution.
+Others may approach this differently, but here's how we implement it.

 ### A logical map and a manifest
 Think of how `npm`, `pipenv`, `uv` or `bundle` works